8. Extending Plone with add-on packages – Mastering Plone 6 development

 • behaviors to enrich content types

-Plone frontent add-ons provide
+Plone frontend add-ons provide

 • new blocks